inet-framework/inet-tutorials/wireless/doc/step4.md

 ## Goals

 In this step, we set up routing so that packets can flow from host A to B.
-For this to happen, the intermediate nodes will need to act as a routers.
+For this to happen, the intermediate nodes will need to act as routers.
 As we still want to keep things simple, we'll use statically added routes that remain unchanged throughout the simulation.